Unity-Technologies/SyntheticHomes/README.md

 ## Analyzing and Visualizing Datasets

 Datasets are generated in the SOLO format.
-For information on how to explore and analyze SOLO datasets, check out the [guide](https://github.com/Unity-Technologies/com.unity.perception/blob/main/com.unity.perception/Documentation~/Tutorial/pysolotools-fiftyone.md) on the Perception repository.
+For information on how to explore and analyze SOLO datasets, check out the [endpoint and schema documentation pages](https://github.com/Unity-Technologies/com.unity.perception/blob/main/com.unity.perception/Documentation~/Outputs.md) on the Perception repository.

 ## Dataset Generator